ZenanXing/AtABA-DROmiX/README.md

 ### Help

-If you need any help or support related to this app, feel free to contact us at zxing001@ucr.edu, and the issues can also be reported on https://github.com/ZenanXing/AtABA-DROmiX/issues.
+The data used in this app are included in a manuscript currently in preparation.
+If you need any help or support related to this app, feel free to contact us at zxing001@ucr.edu or cutler@ucr.edu, and the issues can also be reported on https://github.com/ZenanXing/AtABA-DROmiX/issues.

 [(Back to top)](#ataba-dromix)